multimodalAI/multimodal-ai-hugo-group/content/authors/geneieve-patenaude/_index.md

 superuser: false

 # Order that this section appears on the page.
-weight: 4
+weight: 9

 # Role/position
-role: CEO at Earth Blox
+role: CEO, Earth Blox

 # Organizations/Affiliations
 organizations: